adaptris/interlok-docs-legacy/pages/ui/ui-logging-in.md

 {% include important.html content="You should change the password on the default account as soon as it's convenient to do so." %}

 A non-authenticated user will always be redirected to the login page and will need to sign in with a valid username and password to access the UI.
 The user can log out of the UI at any time using the Logout menu item on the navigation bar

+The default admin user account/password can be changed from admin/admin to a user defined combination before the first start-up of Interlok by setting the command line properties interlok.ui.admin.new.db.username and interlok.ui.admin.new.db.password as such:

+    -Dinterlok.ui.admin.new.db.username=superuser
+    -Dinterlok.ui.admin.new.db.password=MySecretPassword